Single Node Configuration Without Yarn

 In order to use Apache Hadoop we need to make sure Java 8 is installed in the machine.
 Execute

 java -version to check it.
-If not, install Java 8 executing the following commands:
+If not, install Java 8 executing the following commands with the root user:

-In order for Hadoop to run, only two environment variables have to be set, which are
+In order for Hadoop to run, only one environment variable has to be set, which is

 <property> <name>dfs.replication</name> <value>1</value> </property>